Larry Seiple

-Larry Robert Seiple (born February 14, 1945) is a former American football player and coach.
+Larry Robert Seiple (born February 14, 1945) is an American former professional football player and coach.
+He played college football for the Kentucky Wildcats.
 He played professionally as a punter for the Miami Dolphins of the American Football League (AFL) from 1967 through 1969, and the NFL's Dolphins from 1970 through 1977.
+He was selected by the Dolphins in the seventh round of the 1967 NFL draft.

+With the Dolphins, Seiple was a part of two Super Bowl-winning teams, Super Bowl VII in 1972, when the Dolphins posted the only undefeated regular and post-season record to date in NFL history, and in Super Bowl VIII in 1973.

 Early life and education

 Seiple was born in Allentown, Pennsylvania, where he played football for William Allen High School.

-He played collegiate football at the University of Kentucky.
-At Kentucky, Seiple played wide receiver and running back, while also handling punts, kickoffs, and kickoff returns.
-He was a second-team All-Southeastern Conference selection in his junior season, averaging 4.3 yards per carry while also scoring 9 touchdowns and gaining 1,081 yards of offense. n three seasons, Seiple gained 2,137 yards from scrimmage and scored 18 touchdowns, while setting school records for average yards per catch, both in a season (23.5 in 1965) and in a career (19.8).
+He played collegiate football at the University of Kentucky, where he was a wide receiver and running back for the Wildcats, and also handled punts, kickoffs, and kickoff returns for the team.
+He was a second-team All-Southeastern Conference selection in his junior season, averaging 4.3 yards per carry while also scoring nine touchdowns and gaining 1,081 yards of offense.
+In three seasons, Seiple gained 2,137 yards from scrimmage and scored 18 touchdowns, and set school records for average yards per catch, both in a season (23.5 in 1965) and in a career (19.8).
 He had four receptions of at least 70 yards, and once converted a 4th and 41 with a 70 yard touchdown on a fake punt.